-The Plan should include procedures to determine the place where the waste originated that contained RAM.
-These procedures should be thorough (e.g., interview driver) and capable of providing the best attempt to determine the origin of the waste.
-This effort is most likely to be successful with monitoring at the transfer station.
+The RP Action Plan should include procedures to determine the place where the waste originated that contained RAM.
+These procedures should be thorough (e.g., interview driver and review vehicle manifest) and capable of providing the best attempt to determine the origin of the waste.
+This effort is most likely to be successful with prompt action once the RAM is detected.